veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 It allows each store manager to manage their own employees (including health and safety managers), while enabling all employees to check in and out of work.
 The service ensures efficient crisis management by the mall administration and integrates seamlessly with EPOS systems to provide real-time data on employee presence in a user-friendly manner.
 Each mall gets its own virtual ‘tenant’, and store managers can manage their store within the mall’s tenant.

 Core features and functionalities:
-* Employee and manager tracking: The service allows mall administration to keep an accurate and real-time record of all employees and health and safety managers working within it.
-This centralised tracking ensures that every store has the right personnel available at all times, enhancing overall efficiency and safety.
+* Employee and manager tracking: Real-time record of all employees and health and safety managers, enhancing efficiency and safety.
-* Check-in and check-out system: All employees can easily check in and out of work using the service.
-This feature not only helps in tracking attendance, but also aids in managing work shifts more effectively.
-The real-time updates ensure that the administration is always aware of who is present in the mall, which is crucial during emergencies.
+* Check-in and check-out system: Tracks attendance and manages work shifts effectively, with real-time updates.
-* Managerial Control for Store Managers: Store managers can update employee details and ensure compliance with health and safety regulations.
-This decentralized control empowers them to quickly address their specific needs, while maintaining overall coordination with the mall administration.
+* Managerial control for store managers: Store managers can update employee details and ensure health and safety compliance, maintaining coordination with mall administration.
-* EPOS System Integration: Integrating the service with EPOS systems allows for efficient tracking of who is at work in all the stores.
-This integration ensures that employee data is up-to-date and accurate, reducing administrative overhead and enhancing operational efficiency.
+* EPOS system integration: Efficient tracking of employee presence, reducing administrative overhead and enhancing operational efficiency.
-* Health and Safety Compliance:The service supports the management of health and safety compliance across all stores.
-Health and safety managers can monitor compliance, report and track incidents, and ensure that all safety protocols are followed.
-Notifications and alerts regarding health and safety updates are sent out promptly to ensure immediate action when necessary.
+* Health and safety compliance: Monitors compliance, reports incidents, and ensures safety protocols are followed, with prompt notifications and alerts.
-* Notifications and Alerts: The service uses FireBase to send out real time push notifications to the store employees that are at work at any given time.
-This is to make sure any evacuation or other crisis response is smooth and efficient.
+* Notifications and alerts: FireBase is used for real-time push notifications for employees, ensuring smooth and efficient crisis response

 ### Implementation Using Veracity Platform API